Constitution of the Institute of Australian Geographers Incorporated

 6. COMPOSITION OF THE COUNCIL

 6.1 The business of the Institute shall be conducted by a Council of financial members consisting of a President, two Vice-Presidents one of whom shall be the Immediate Past President and the other shall be the President Elect, an Honorary Secretary, an Honorary Treasurer, an Honorary Membership Secretary and four Councillors, at least one of whom will be elected from among members of the Institute who are postgraduate students.
-The Honorary Editor of the Journal and the Honorary Editor of the Newsletter shall be members of the Council with voting rights.
+The Honorary Editor of the Journal and the Honorary Communications Editor shall be members of the Council with voting rights.

 The President shall hold office until the second succeeding General Meeting, and shall not be eligible for immediate re-election.